AlestackOverglow/scista/README.md

 - `text`: Can contain either full text (from CORE) or abstract (from Unpaywall)
 - `pdf_url`: URL for PDF download, available if article is found in CORE or Unpaywall
+- `url`: URL to the article webpage, can be from OpenAlex, CORE, or Unpaywall
 - `doi`: May be None for some articles
 - `publication_date`: Always provided, but format may vary depending on source
 - Articles are returned in order specified by `sort_by_date` parameter